CodeNerve/CodeInterview-Practice/Array And Strings/README.md

 **3. Replace all spaces in a string by %20.**

 **4. Check if the given string is a permutation of a palindrome or not.**

+**5. Check if the given string is one edit away from another string.**